ailadonayre/CS-222-Team-6-Lab-Act-4/README.md

 ## <a id="oop-principles">⚖️ OOP Principles Used</a>

 ### 🔐 Encapsulation

+✅ In This Project:
-All calculator logic (state, current expression, and UI behavior) is encapsulated inside the `Form1` class.
-Fields like `expression`, `resultValue`, and flags like `justEvaluated` are private and managed only through methods.
+The Form1 class encapsulates calculator logic and UI state.
+Fields like resultValue, expression, and justEvaluated are marked private, and their access is managed only through methods like Btn_equal_Click() and NumberButton_Click().

 ### 📁 Code Reference:
 ```